• Skip to primary navigation

 Keeping Kids Safe From Drugs in High School

-While every parent strives to keep their kids as safe as can be, they can’t be with them 24/7, and there needs to be a certain level of trust.
-Yes, kids will be exposed to alcohol and drugs in high school, but it doesn’t mean that they have to develop a full-blown addiction.
+While every parent strives to keep their kids as safe as possible, they can’t be with them 24-7, and a certain level of trust is necessary.
+Yes, kids are exposed to alcohol and drugs in high school, but it doesn’t mean they have to develop a full-blown addiction.

-The problem with this age group is that there is a lot of peer pressure to give in to what other kids are doing.
-Students can come to school with anything from prescription pills they stole from their grandma to alcohol, to ecstasy, and everything in between.
-The exposure will be there, but it is how a child reacts to the temptation that makes all the difference.
+The problem with this age group is that there’s a lot of peer pressure to give in to what other kids are doing.
+Students can come to school with anything from prescription pills they stole from their grandma to alcohol, ecstasy and everything in between.
+The exposure is there, but how a child reacts to the temptation makes all the difference.

 Parents: How You Can Help

-There are a number of things parents can do to help prevent their children from falling victim to addiction.
+There are several things parents can do to help prevent their children from falling victim to addiction.
 One of the most important things to do is educate yourself on teenage drug use and know the facts and figures.
-Information is power and the more awareness you can create, the better.
+Information is power, and the more awareness you can create, the better.

 Here are some things you can do to help keep your teens safe:

 • Stay informed.
-From drug trends to alcohol abuse, stay knowledgeable and realistic about things that may go on.
+Stay knowledgeable and realistic about things that may go on, from drug trends to alcohol abuse.

 • Talk to your children.
 Educating them about the dangers of drug and alcohol abuse might just prevent them from picking up a substance.
-And, fostering these kinds of conversations will create an open door for trust and more discussion.
+Fostering these kinds of conversations creates an open door for trust and more discussion.

-• Know who your child is friends with.
+• Know your child’s friends.
 If you know the company they keep, you can tell if there may be potential problems.
 You can also tell if someone is a bad influence.

 • Encourage your child to talk.
-If they know they can come to you for advice, they are more likely to do so.
-This isn’t an appropriate time to use scare tactics or threats, but rather to compassionately listen and offer advice.
+If they know they can come to you for advice, they’re more likely to do so.
+This isn’t an appropriate time to use scare tactics or threats.
+Instead, compassionately listen and offer advice.

 • Talk to the parents of your child’s friends.
-Make sure that you are all on the page about drug and alcohol use, and that prescription drugs are out of reach.
+Make sure you’re all on the same page about drug and alcohol use and prescription drugs are out of reach.

-The truth is that the more communication you can create, the more you will be able to prevent your child from picking something up in the first place.
-And, if they do pick something up, there is a bigger chance they will tell you before it becomes a problem.
+The truth is that the more communication you can establish, the more you’ll be able to prevent your child from getting involved with drugs or alcohol in the first place.
+If they do start using, there’s a greater chance they’ll tell you before it becomes a problem.

-Remember that creating a loving, supportive, and happy environment at home will greatly reduce the chances of your child using drugs or alcohol.
-Make the effort to get to know your child, and to get to know their friends and other people in their lives.
-Regularly talking to them about the dangers of alcohol and drugs in high school will help to curb any issue before it gets out of hand.
+Remember that creating a loving, supportive and happy environment at home significantly reduces the chances of your child using drugs or alcohol.
+Make the effort to get to know your child, their friends and other people in their lives.
+Regularly talking to them about the dangers of alcohol and drugs in high school helps curb any issue before it gets out of hand.

 Filed Under: Addiction News